 Several other students are taking part in field-based international experiences in far corners of the world like Australia, Morocco and Ecuador.

-In all, 150 UMass Lowell students are studying and working in 20 countries around the world this summer through programs offered by the Office International Experiences & Study Abroad
+In all, 150 UMass Lowell students are studying and working in 20 countries around the world this summer through programs offered by the Office of International Experiences & Study Abroad

 .
 That’s a 7 percent increase from the previous summer, when 139 students complemented their on-campus studies with a global experience.